Fitzroy, a pub on nearly every corner, and sometimes two.

 10 March 2019:

 A pub on each corner ?
 Yes !
-The corner of Brunswick Street and Gertrude has two, that competed, or rather didn’t have to since there enough drinkers, from the 1860s to the 1990s, and this one, the #RobRoyHotel is still going.
-It was established in 1857 and rebuilt in 1878, looking much like a big shop, with a row of shops attached.
-Designed by #JamesGall who went on to do lots of mansions.
+The corner of Brunswick Street and Gertrude has two, that competed, or rather didn’t have to since there were enough drinkers first both, from the 1860s to the 1990s, On the nw corner is the Rob Roy, established in 1857.
+It doesn’t look 1850s me, so possibly rebuilt in 1871 when 5 shops were added on each side, designed by #JamesGall who went on to do lots of mansions.
 Been the #WorkersClub since the 2000s I think.

 11 March 2019: